 For location information and registration, call CareCall at 803-296-2273.

-The Inpatient Glycemic Management and Education programs at Palmetto Health are a resource for patients, physicians, nurses, and other health care providers.
+The inpatient glycemic management and education programs at Prisma Health are a resource for patients, physicians, nurses, and other health care providers.
 The programs enhance the care and management of the inpatient with hyperglycemia and/or diabetes.
 Inpatient diabetes educators collaborate with the health care team and provide diabetes survival skills for patients and their families.
 The programs are based on best practice guidelines, which are evidence-based.
-The Inpatient Glycemic Management programs provide continuing education and a review of the latest technology for the nursing staff and other health care providers.
+Glycemic management provides continuing education and a review of the latest technology for the nursing staff and other health care providers.

 Goals for inpatient diabetes education are: